 Our Ancient History and Classical Archaeology BA by distance learning uniquely brings the two disciplines together.
 It is possible to study up to two level 1 or 2 modules without registering for a formal qualification - ideal if you wish to gain knowledge and experience to support the teaching of Classical Civilisation and Ancient History at GCSE and A-Level.

 The University's Languages at Leicester programme offers evening classes and intensive summer schools in Latin and Greek.

 - Academic consultancy

-- Resources linked to local archaeological discoveries
+- Resources linked to local archaeological discoveries and heritage

 - Support for archaeology in the curriculum, e.g. the teaching of prehistory at KS2

 - A programme of activities linked to our excavations at Bradgate Park

 For more information, please contact us at email@example.com.

 Archaeology education for teachers